 b.
-Part-time unemployed with preservation of rights and income guarantee benefit c.
-Activation measures allowances
+Part-time unemployed with preservation of rights and income guarantee benefit

-Employees avoiding full unemployment by working part-time, can preserve the rights of a full-time unemployed and can receive an income guarantee benefit when he or she fulfils a number of conditions with regard to reference gross wage (lower than approximately $\{1,309.59 \text{ in } 2007\}$ ) and effort (apply for a full-time job with the employer if it becomes available).
+Employees avoiding full unemployment by working part-time, can preserve the rights of a full-time unemployed and can receive an income guarantee benefit when he or she fulfils a number of conditions with regard to reference gross wage (lower than approximately €1.137,74 in 2009 for employees younger than 21 and €1.387,49 for employees of 21 or older) and effort (apply for a full-time job with the employer if it becomes available).